 Panshan Liaoning, China Travel Guide

-Spring (April-May) features temperatures from 5°C to 20°C. Summer (June-August) brings warm to hot weather, 20°C to 28°C, with significant rainfall.
-Autumn (September-October) means mild and dry conditions, 10°C to 20°C. Winter (November-March) has cold and dry weather, -10°C to 0°C.
+Spring (April-May) features temperatures between 5°C to 20°C. Summer (June-August) brings warm to hot weather, 20°C to 28°C, with significant rainfall.
+Autumn (September-October) means mild and lack of rain, 10°C to 20°C. Winter (November-March) has cold and dry weather, -10°C to 0°C.

 Autumn (September-October) is the high season, with ideal weather, clear skies, and stunning Red Beach colors, although crowds and prices increase.
 Shoulder seasons (May-August) present smaller crowds and better deals, with May and early June good for bird watching.
 However, summer (June-August) brings heat and monsoon rains.
-The low season (November-April) offers minimal crowds and prices, a chance to see a frozen landscape, but many activities are limited by frigid conditions.
+The low season (November-April) offers minimal crowds and prices, a chance to see a frozen landscape, many activities are limited by frigid conditions.

 Be prepared for specific climate factors.